airtonix/vue-localize/README.md

 router.start(App, '#app')
 ```
 Pay attention (!) there is no line with ```router.map(routes)```.
-When using automatic routes localization, plugin will rebiulds your initial routes config and VueRouter will use already  rebuilded by VueLocalize routes config.
-So it's built into the plugin
+When using automatic routes localization, VueLocalize will transform your initial routes config and VueRouter will use already transformed config.
+So this code is built into the plugin.

 ##### Adding Vuex store module